 A student's cost of attendance determines the total amount of most types of aid that a student may receive.
 In some cases, STC may adjust your cost of attendance to take into account additional costs which are not included in the normal need calculation.
-These circumstances could include a family's unusual medical or dental expenses, or tuition expenses for children attending a private elementary or secondary school, and additional costs related to school attendance for students with disabilities.
+These circumstances could include a family's unusual medical, dental, or tuition expenses for children attending a private elementary or secondary school, and additional costs related to school attendance for students with disabilities.

-These requests should be submitted to the Office of Financial Aid in writing, with appropriate documentation attached.
-The Office of Financial Aid Appeals committee will review cost of attendance professional judgment requests.
+These requests should be submitted to the Financial Aid Office in writing, with appropriate documentation attached.
+The Financial Aid Appeals committee will review cost of attendance professional judgment requests.
 All decisions made by the committee are final.